Our best start package is designed to ensure your new best friend has everything they need. It includes:

 This is because we believe that in the distressing event that your cat does go missing, it is essential that you have the best possible chance of being re-united with them.

 There are significant advances in veterinary medicine that can even rival human medical care but these advances also come with a price tag.

 You are more likely to claim on your pet insurance than your car or household policies*.

 It is worth being aware that many policies limit either the amount of money that you can claim, or restrict the amount of time they will cover a condition for to just 12 months.
 The price you pay for your premium does not necessarily directly reflect the level of cover you get.

-In the event that you need to make a claim, we are here to guide you through the process, and make no charge for completing our section of the claim form.
+In the event that you would like to make a claim, we are here to guide you through the process.

 Owners are usually asked to settle in full at the time of any treatment.
-However, with prior arrangement and agreement, we are able to offer Direct Claims, meaning that your insurance company settle the claim directly to us; you simply pay your excess and any co-payment.
+However, with prior arrangement and mutual agreement, we are able to offer Direct Claims in some circumstances, meaning that your insurance company settle the claim directly to us; you simply pay your excess, any co-payment and for any non-claimable charges including a Direct Claim fee.

-In order for us to be able to arrange a Direct Claim by your insurance company you must bring the following documentation with you:
+In order for us to be able to arrange a Direct Claim please contact the practice in advance of your pets appointment.

 It is the owner / policy holders responsibility to ensure the level of cover they have chosen is suitable for the treatment or procedure undertaken.